opendilab/DI-star/README.md

 Note:
 - GPU and CUDA is required on default, add `--cpu` if you don't have these.
-- Download RL model first or specify other models (like supervised model) with argument `--model1 <sl_model_path>`, pass either absolute path or relative path under distar/bin/
+- Download RL model first or specify other models (like supervised model) with argument `--model1 <model_name>`
 - In race cases, 2 StarCraftII instances may lose connection and agent won't issue any action.
 Please restart when this happens.

 ##### Agent vs Agent
 ```bash
 python -m distar.bin.play --game_type agent_vs_agent
 ```
-It runs 2 StarCraftII instances both controlled by our RL Agent, specify other model path with argument `--model1 <model1_path> --model2 <model2_path>`
+It runs 2 StarCraftII instances both controlled by our RL Agent, specify other model path with argument `--model1 <model_name> --model2 <model_name>`

 ##### Agent vs Bot
 ```bash